Note: To get the most from our ACCA TX Flashcards – browse them from Left to Right

 It will also require an estimate of how much, if any, of the taxpayer’s basic rate band will be available for the tax year – this information will be provided in the exam.

-CGT is due in one amount on 31 January following the end of the tax year (for 2021/22 by 31 January 2023)
+CGT is due in one amount on 31 January following the end of the tax year (for 2025/26 by 31 January 2027)

-Deductions are made firstly against those gains taxable at the highest tax rates
+Deductions are made firstly against those gains taxable at the highest tax rates.

 They will therefore be deducted from gains in the following order:

-(2) Gains on other assets (taxed at 10% and 20%), and finally
+(1) Gains on other assets (taxed at 18% and 24%), and then

-Assets qualifying for business asset disposal relief will always be taxed at 10% up to a maximum lifetime limit of £1m.
+Assets qualifying for business asset disposal relief will be taxed at 14% up to a maximum lifetime limit of £1m.
+Shares qualifying for investors’ relief will also be taxed at 14% up to a maximum lifetime limit of £1m Gains on any other assets will be taxed at either 18% or 24%.

 A gain must be computed based on the open market value of the asset at the date of disposal.
-The gain arising may then be deferred from immediate chargeability by a claim for gift relief if the asset / gift qualifies for gift relief.
+The gain arising may then be deferred from immediate chargeability by a claim for gift relief if the asset qualifies for gift relief.

-A chargeable disposal arises on the sale of, the gift of, or the destruction or loss of a chargeable asset.
+A chargeable disposal arises on the disposal of a chargeable asset, which includes sales or gifts of the whole or part of the chargeable asset, or the destruction or loss of the chargeable asset.

 Please is there any condition for adding the “3 years not occupying residence for any reason” in computation for total number of occupation period?
 I did a question on the ACCA practice website and added it but on checking the answer, I found out that it wasn’t added.
 Here is the question;